Last Updated on July 18, 2026 by Patrick Camuso, CPA

 Prediction market activity does not consist of mere cash receipts.
 Participants acquire contractual rights at a price, trade those rights as probabilities change, and resolve them under defined settlement mechanics.

 This article does not assert a single “correct” tax outcome.
 Instead, it explains how prediction market activity fits into U.S. tax law under existing statutory frameworks and why reasonable professionals disagree on characterization.
-No position is taken here as to whether gains or losses should be treated as capital or ordinary in any specific case; characterization depends on facts, statutory interpretation, and risk tolerance.
+No position is taken here as to whether gains or losses should be treated as capital or ordinary in any specific case.
+Characterization depends on the contract, the taxpayer’s facts, and the applicable statutory rules.

 What Is a Prediction Market for Tax Purposes?